justinleetyler/justinleetyler.github.io/catalog.md

 > Mina is performing the service of the God in Solesus. -s
 > The adage goes that while eleves strive to be worthy of the gods, humans require that their gods be worthy of them.
 The citizens of Solanthus were naturally skeptical. -p.
 173 -q

-Weis, Margaret. -- Dragons of summer flame / Margaret Weis and Tracy Hickman ; poetry by Michael Williams ; art by Larry Elmore. -- Computer data (1 file : 2.1 mb) -- Renton, Wash. : Wizards of the coast, 2002, c2001. -- Title from p.
-1. -- on 1 external hard drive. -- File name: (8840.doc) -- DBID 8840.
-1. 813.
+Weis, Margaret. -- Dragons of summer flame / Margaret Weis and Tracy Hickman ; poetry by Michael Williams ; art by Larry Elmore. -- Computer data (1 file : 2.1 mb) -- Renton, Wash. : Wizards of the coast, 2002, c2001. -- Title from p -- DDC -- on 1 external hard drive. -- File name: (8840.doc) -- DBID 8840 -- DDC 813.

-Weis, Margaret. -- Dragons of the Autumn twilight. -- Renton, WA : Wizards of the Coast, c2003. -- 408 p. -- ISBN 0786930640.
-1. 813.
+Weis, Margaret. -- Dragons of the Autumn twilight. -- Renton, WA : Wizards of the Coast, c2003. -- 408 p. -- ISBN 0786930640 -- DDC 813.
 > Otik -f
 > Tika -f
 > Night of the Dragons -p.
 245-249 -s